sandstranger/com.mobilerpgpack.phone/README.md

 And using render changes (like OGL emulation, gles render and some bugfixes for Android platform)

-All credits for Android render changes and Android bugfixes to emileb - https://github.com/emileb
+credits for Android render changes and Android bugfixes to emileb - https://github.com/emileb

+And contains code from glKarin GZDoom android port - https://github.com/glKarin/com.n0n3m4.diii4a

+Gles 3.0 - Gles 3.2 native render support used from glKarin gzdoom port - https://github.com/glKarin/com.n0n3m4.diii4a

+All credits for Gles 3.x native render support to glKarin - https://github.com/glKarin

 This project is ALSO licensed under GPL v3.